 3 Ways to Live the Social Mission of the Ukrainian Catholic Church

-2. Care for all of humanity.
+2. Care for All of Humanity: Join the Movement

 The Believer’s Social Directives